knownorigin/docs.knownorigin.io/docs/guide/composing-other-tokens.md

 * Reward collectors with a token when they purchase a piece
 * Store a derivative of an artwork, within the artwork itself

-Composables allow you to experiment and play with new forms of incentives, token distribution and value transfer.
+Composables allow you to experiment and play with new forms of incentives, token distribution and value transfer!

 ### How to use this feature?